Praveenpondugala/Crop-recommendation-system-with-soil-classification/README.md

-# MarghaDharshi: A Hybrid ML Model for Crop Planning
+# Crop Recommendation System with Soil Classification

 ## 🌱 Overview

-MarghaDharshi is an AI-powered decision-support system designed to help farmers optimize agricultural practices by integrating **CNN-based soil classification** and **traditional crop rotation datasets**.
+This is an AI-powered decision-support system designed to help farmers optimize agricultural practices by integrating **CNN-based soil classification** and **traditional crop rotation datasets**.
 This hybrid model provides accurate soil type classification and recommends the best crops based on past cropping patterns, current season, and soil characteristics.

 ## 🚀 Features